-Miscellaneous: Debt Administration Scheme: Introduction
+Miscellaneous: Debt Arrangement Scheme: Introduction

 The Scottish Executive introduced the Debt Arrangement Scheme (DAS) as a debt management scheme and once approved it has the effect of stopping creditors from taking action to enforce payment.